tarunuday/FeltonLab/README.md

-# Tracking a blue dot and plotting the trajectory of its centroid
+# Color Tracing
+Trace the blob of a particular color using matlab.
 Made for Prof. Sam Felton, Department of Mechanical and Industrial Engineering, Northeastern University, for use in his Mechatronic Systems course laboratory